5 Little-Known Factors that Could Affect Your Study Habits

 4. Your interest in the topic.
 This is a larger-picture factor, but it’s one of the most vital.
 Your focus, your enthusiasm, your interest in studying is almost all directly related to your interest in the topic being presented.
 That’s why it’s so important to choose to choose a degree program that suits your interests, your passions, and your strengths.
 Otherwise the drive to learn is going to be lacking—and you’ll notice it everywhere from your daily enthusiasm to your final grades.

 5. Your ultimate goal.
 Do you know what you want to do with your degree?
 Do you know who you want to be, and how you want to get there?
-If you don’t, of course that’s going to affect how you study, how much, how well.
+If you don’t, of course, that’s going to affect how you study, how much you study, and how well you study.
 Take a few minutes to sit down and consider why you’re going to college, what you want, and why your degree is important.
 Your goals are the backbone of your daily efforts.

 Sara Nelson is the Social Media Guru for Independence University, overseeing the university’s profiles on social media sites like Facebook, Twitter, and more.
 She is also a student in the Master in Business Administration (MBA) program, and enjoys spending time with her family, listening to good music, and eating freshly baked chocolate chip cookies.